 Beware of the myth that mixed breeds are healthier and they don't get the diseases that pure breeds get.

-Many shelters and shelter statistics claim a dog is pure breed.
+Many shelters and shelter statistics claim a dog is a pure breed.

-Always ask: How do they know it's pure breed?
+Always ask: How do they know it's a pure breed?
 Did they do a Breed Identification Test?